-This company is close to me because they started as a small, Hungarian family business in 1997 and since then, they sold more than 7 million products - many to police units and for service dogs.
-They are also one of the few companies who do extensive testing on their products and conduct researches to understand better what works best for the dogs.
+Julius-K9 started as a small, Hungarian family business in 1997, and since then, they sold more than 7 million products - many to police units and for service dogs.
+They are also one of the few companies that do extensive testing on their products and conduct researches to understand better what works best for the dogs.

-The quality of the materials seems to be durable, well-designed and strong as we expect from Julius-K9.
+The quality of the materials seems to be durable, well-designed, and strong, as we expected from Julius-K9.

 While having the patches on the coat is a great idea, it can cause the jacket to crease: the neoprene parts are flexible while the velcro and the patches naturally aren't.
-This is not going to cause any issues just can look weird as you see it on some of the pictures.
-I think it would crease less and would be a little more visible if the patches would be positioned more on the side instead of on the back part but knowing the team at Julius-K9, I'm sure they did extensive testing to figure out the best placement for the patches.
+This is not going to cause any issues only looks weird as you see it on some of the pictures.
+I think it would crease less and would be a little more visible if the patches would be positioned more on the side instead of on the back part, but knowing the team at Julius-K9, I'm sure they did extensive testing to figure out the best placement for the patches.

-I only experienced a quality related problem on the first week when the sewing got loose on some parts.
+I only experienced a quality-related problem in the first week when the sewing got loose on some parts.
 Since it hasn't caused any issues after cutting it off, it was probably just some extra thread left there.
-None of the seams got weaker or apart as the result of removing those threads but I still wanted to mention it.
+None of the seams got weaker or apart as the result of removing those threads, but I still wanted to mention it.

-The coat comes in seven (!) sizes and fours colors.
-The smaller sizes also have a D-ring on the back of the coat.
+The coat comes in seven (!) sizes and four colors.
+The smaller sizes also have a D-ring on the back of the jacket.

 You can buy all Julius-K9 products on their website and can probably also find retailers and stores in your country.